Gazza7205/cloud-workshop-labs/lab-exercise6.md

 ### Create test services
 To create some test services, we are going to bootstrap the gateway with some bundles.
 1. OTel test services.
 All services have 'export_metric_variables' policy embedded in them.
-    a. /test1 - Always success.
+    1. /test1 - Always success.
 Calls another service /echotest and returns result from it.
-    b. /test2 - Always errors out with a policy error
+    2. /test2 - Always errors out with a policy error
-    c. /test3 - Always errors out with a routing error.
+    3. /test3 - Always errors out with a routing error.
 Try’s to call an invalid backend service
-    d. /test4 - Always Success.
+    4. /test4 - Always Success.
 No routing to policy error.
-    e. /test5 - Takes two query parameters as input and calculate the age (years elapsed).
+    5. /test5 - Takes two query parameters as input and calculate the age (years elapsed).
 It has some error and needs to be fixed.
         i. dob - Date of birth - default format dd/MM/yyyy ii. format (optional) - Specify the format of dob
-    f. /echotest - Returns system date and time.
+    6. /echotest - Returns system date and time.
 2. export_metric_variables - This is a template policy which does a context variables export of
-    a.
-Service name
+    1. Service name
-    b.
-Service OID
+    2. Service OID
-    c.
-Service URL
+    3. Service URL
-    d.
-Org Id if present in query parameter.
+    4. Org Id if present in query parameter.
 Set to 'NONE' otherwise.
 3. Message completed policy having Telemetry assertion.

 ```